kiwicopple/pg_search/README.md

 A Postgres extension for searching:

 - Full text search: regular text search using Postgres Full Text Search.
-- Vector search: similarity search using pgvector
+- Semantic search: similarity search using pgvector
 - Autocomplete (TBD): a list of terms that is preloaded into your app for autocomplete.
 Uses pgtrgm.

 When a user performs a query their query is stored in a `queries` table for analysis and retrieval.